 As I mentioned before, if I could only make one change to a site for search engine ranking purposes, it would be the title tag.
 Adding or moving keywords in a title tag can mean the difference between a page not ranked and page ranked on the first page in the search results.
-Depending on your competition, it can literally have that much power.

 Usability: Persuades the click

-Since the title tag is (usually) displayed in the search results or on social sites, it is the often the very first point of influence in bringing someone to your site.
-If your title tag isn’t compelling, then all your top rankings and social shares ultimately won’t amount to a whole lot as potential visitors bypass it for other more compelling content.
+Since the title tag is (usually) displayed in the search results or on social sites, it is often the very first point of influence in bringing someone to your site.
+If your title tag isn’t compelling, then all your top rankings and social shares ultimately won’t amount to a whole lot as potential visitors bypass it for more compelling content.

 Socialization: Increases visibility